 31. VACCINE SHOTS

-Getting vaccinated prior to travel to some countries is essential.
-Ask your doctor what vaccines do you need to avoid endemic infections.
+Getting vaccinated prior to traveling to some countries is essential.
+Ask your doctor what vaccines you need to avoid endemic infections.

 32. ARRIVE EARLY AT THE AIRPORT

-Arriving early at the airport will not have any delay at airport checkpoint.
+Arriving early at the airport will not have any delay at the airport checkpoint.

 33. DO NOT STAND OUT FROM THE CROWD

-Wear clothes matching to local people.
-Walk in the street as you have a purpose, do not show yourself as tourist wearing a camera belt at the neck.
+Wear clothes matching local people.
+Walk in the street as if you have a purpose, do not show yourself as a tourist wearing a camera belt at the neck.

 34. SAFETY AT HOTEL

-Do not exchange money at airport as thieves may be looking at you.
-Make sure you recognize the official taxis, do not share the taxi with strangers.
+Do not exchange money at the airport as thieves may be looking at you.
+Make sure you recognize the official taxis and do not share the taxi with strangers.
 Always lock doors and keep windows up in the taxi.